 Sec.
 4 Travel Expenses - General Provisions

 4.1 Conservation of Funds.
 An employee’s travel must be planned and conducted to achieve maximum economy and efficiency considering all relevant circumstances while complying with the guidelines set forth in this travel policy.
-Travel expenses must be reasonable, appropriately documented, properly authorized, and submitted to Accounting Services (AS) for reimbursement within 60 days of travel completion.
+Travel expenses must be reasonable, appropriately documented, properly authorized, and submitted to Financial Shared Services (FSS) for reimbursement within 60 days of travel completion.

 4.2 U. T. System Administration Business.
 The documented purpose of the travel must be for U. T. System Administration business.